Skip to main content

 Spit roast lamb.

 One of the best ways to cook meat is by an open fire, and there are several ways to accomplish this — a clean barbecue grill, a spit (also known as rotisserie), or even a campfire.
-There’s nothing better than cooking meat over an open flame, especially during warm days of late summer, when we’re often outside.
+There’s nothing better than cooking meat over an open flame, especially during warm days of summer when we’re often outside.
 The smoky flavor, the slight char, and the dripping fat all add to the roasted meat experience.

-You can roast just about any meat outdoors and by using many techniques.
-We’re going to be discussing how to roast a whole lamb on an outdoor rotisserie.
-Here’s how to spit whole lamb in five steps.
+You can roast just about any meat outdoors, and by using many techniques.
+We’re going to be discussing how to spit roast whole lamb on an outdoor rotisserie.
+Here’s how to do it in five steps.

 Set of kitchen knives sitting side by side on a black counter.